 There is no way for me to escape the thought of tarvas in a driven hunt.
 It flies so fast through the target that I don’t even want to guess how far it will go before it stops being lethal.
 I want my bullet to stop as soon as possible after it has exited the target animal.

-Below you can see a video of a full metal jacket bullet going through a gelatin block; it also makes a lot of damage.
+Below you can see a video of a full metal jacket bullet going through a gelatin block; it also makes a lot of damage.7.62x51mm M80 147gr FMJ ballistic gelatin slow motionThe bullet speed on this video is 2768ft/s which is 843ms that is only slightly faster than Tarvas in the first 50m test.

 BELOW YOU CAN SEE ALL THE RESULTS WE STUDIED AND MEASURED DURING THESE TWO TESTS